mtegel

 Email: mtegel@yorku.ca

-Primary website: The Climate Source
+Primary website: Research

-Secondary website: https://www.researchgate.net/profile/Matthew-Tegelberg
+Secondary website: The Climate Source

 Matthew Tegelberg is an Associate Professor in the Department of Social Science at York University.
-His research and teaching interests range from environment and climate justice communication to global tourism and the role of technologies in social movements.
+His research and teaching interests range from environment and climate justice to global tourism and the role of technologies in social movements.
 His research contributions appear in a range of different academic journals, books, and edited volumes.

 Degrees